 Cheap to produce and effective in the way they imitate real-life prey, plastics are a standard choice in most tackle boxes and rigs, and they can be used in almost all water environments.

-Usually, you’ll see plastics used as simple lures with a jighead (a weighted hook) that is positioned inside the lure with only the end hook part exposed.
+Usually, you’ll see soft plastics used as simple lures with a jighead (a weighted hook) that is positioned inside the lure with only the end hook part exposed.

-Like jigs and spinners, plastics can be either retrieved by reel action or through pulling and releasing the line to mimic movement.
+Like jigs and spinners, soft plastics can be either retrieved by reel action or through pulling and releasing the line to mimic movement.
 One interesting thing to add about plastics is that they can also be used as artificial bait in live bait rigs.
 This can help cut a few corners in terms of cost.

 Last up in terms of the classic categories of fishing lure is the artificial fly, the lure of choice for fly fishing.
 Not made to imitate fish, these lures, as the name suggests, look like flies or small insects instead.
 There are also thousands of patterns and designs available from retailers all over the world.